Abdullah Tariki: Dismissal

-Tariki was removed from office by Prince Faisal when the latter was functioning as the acting head of the state as a result of the clash between him and King Saudin March 1962.
+Tariki was removed from office by Prince Faisal when the latter was functioning as the acting head of the state as a result of the clash between him and King Saud in March 1962.
 More specifically, King Saud dismissed him and four other members of the cabinet following his announcement of the constitution which had been developed by Free Princes movement members with the help of Egyptian lawyers.
-The Sudairi Seven led by Prince Fahd were very influential in this campaign against Tariki and others.
+The Sudairi Seven, led by Prince Fahd, were very influential in this campaign against Tariki and others.
 According to political scientist Jeff Colgan, "the underlying problem was his nationalist ideology, though other events triggered his dismissal.
 His nationalist vision for the oil sector had become embarrassing to the Saudis who sought to cement their relationship with the United States."
 The other cabinet ministers who were asked to resign from the office included Hasan Nasif, Abdallah Al Dabbagh, Ibrahim Al Suwayil and Nasir Al Manqur.
 Tariki was succeeded by Ahmed Zaki Yamani as oil minister, and Yamani sacked Tariki also from Aramco's board.

 Later years

 Following his dismissal, Tariki went to exile and settled in Beirut.
 In January 1963, he and Lebanese oil expert Nicholas Sarkis founded an oil consulting firm in Beirut.
-Tariki also launched a journal there, namely Arab Oil and Gas, and contributed to Al Anwar, a Lebanese daily.
+Tariki also launched a journal there, Arab Oil and Gas, and contributed to Al Anwar, a Lebanese daily.
 One of his articles in Al Anwar was an open letter to the Shah of Iran dated 19 May 1969.

+Muammar Gaddafi sought Tariki's advice on national oil policy in the aftermath of the 1969 Libyan revolution.

 Tariki could visit Saudi Arabia only after the death of King Faisal in 1975.
-Later Tariki settled in Cairo.
+Later, Tariki settled in Cairo.

 Personal life and death

-When Tariki was attending the University of Texas he married an American woman.
+When Tariki was attending the University of Texas, he married an American woman.
 They later divorced in Saudi Arabia.
-Tariki died of a heart attack on 7 September 1997 in Cairo at age 78.
+Tariki died of a heart attack on 7 September 1997 in Cairo at the age of 78.
 His body was taken to Saudi Arabia for burial.